reimandlab/ActivePathways/README.md

 ### Examples
-The simplest use of ActivePathways requires only a data table (matrix of p-values) and a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.
+The simplest use of ActivePathways requires only a data table and a GMT file.
+The data table is a matrix of p-values of genes/transcripts/proteins as rows and omics datasets as columns. it also needs a list of gene sets in the form of a GMT [(Gene Matrix Transposed)](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) file.

-* The data table must be in the form of numerical matrix and cannot contain any missing values.
-One conservative option is to re-assign all missing values as ones, indicating our confidence that the missing values are not indicative of cancer drivers.
+* The data table must be a numerical matrix.
+For a single gene list, a one-column matrix can be used.
+The matrix cannot contain any missing values, and one conservative option is to re-assign all missing values as 1s, indicating our confidence that the missing P-values are always insignificant.
 Alternatively, one may consider removing genes with NA values.

 * Gene sets in the form of a GMT file can be acquired from multiple [sources](https://baderlab.org/GeneSets) such as Gene Ontology, Reactome and others.
 For better accuracy and statistical power these pathway databases should be combined.
 Acquiring an [up-to-date GMT file](http://download.baderlab.org/EM_Genesets/current_release/) is essential to avoid using unreliable outdated annotations.
 ```R